Insight AI

 Impact

-Each participant completed a 25-dimension AI proficiency assessment before and after the program — covering prompting, workflow design, agent creation, team enablement, and strategic AI leadership.
-The percentage below reflects their improvement across those dimensions.
+Every person takes a 25-dimension AI proficiency assessment before and after, covering prompting, workflow design, agent creation, team enablement, and strategic AI leadership.
+Here is the jump across three roles.

 Sales & Business Development